rapletless/rapletless/README.md

 Rapportive has / had an awesome feature called Raplet which made it very simple to embed your own app's info into gmail in context against a person's email.

 Super simple CRM's like powers.
-Then they deprecated it, which sucks.
+Then LinkedIn bought them out and deprecated it, which sucks.

 This project's aim is to build a chrome plugin, and possibly plugins for other browsers that is a generic drop-in replacement for the Raplet side of Rapportive.